Assurance (theology): Wesleyan Methodism

-The full assurance of faith taught by Methodists is the Holy Spirit's witness to a person who has been regenerated and entirely sanctified.
+The full assurance of faith taught by Wesleyan Methodists is the Holy Spirit's witness to a person who has been regenerated and entirely sanctified.
 This full assurance of faith "excludes all doubt and fear since the heart has now been perfected in love", consistent with a Wesleyan–Arminian interpretation of 1 John 4:18, which proclaims "There is no fear in love; but perfect love casteth out fear: because fear hath torment.
 He that feareth is not made perfect in love."
 John Wesley emphasized that this is not an assurance about the future, but about the present state of the believer (Methodist theology teaches that apostasy can occur through sin or a loss of faith).
 Believers can be assured that they are the adopted children of God and will be with him for eternity if they continue in holiness by trusting in Christ and obeying God's commandments in this life.

-The Pilgrim Nazarene Church, a Methodist denomination in the conservative holiness tradition, teaches:
+The Pilgrim Nazarene Church, a Wesleyan Methodist denomination in the conservative holiness tradition, teaches:

 The witness of the Spirit is that inward impression wrought on the soul whereby the Spirit of God immediately and directly assures our spirit that Bible conditions are met for salvation and the work of grace is complete in the soul (Romans 8:16).
 Therefore, the Spirit bears witness to both the salvation of the sinner and the sanctification of the believer (Hebrews 10: 14-15; (I John 5:10).

-The Emmanuel Association of Churches, another Methodist denomination, states:
+The Emmanuel Association of Churches, another Wesleyan Methodist denomination, states:

 The witness of the Spirit is that inward impression wrought on the soul, whereby the Spirit of God immediately and directly assures our spirit that the Bible conditions are met for salvation and the work of grace is complete in the soul (Romans 8:15, 16).
 Therefore none should think they are either saved or sanctified until the Spirit of God has added His testimony (1 John 5:10).
 And if we take care to walk with God, and not grieve the Holy Ghost, we shall have an abiding testimony (Ephesians 4:30).

+Methodist hymnody includes a number of Christians hymns dedicated to the doctrine of the Witness of the Spirit, such as Blessed Assurance (by Fanny Crosby), He is Mine (by James Rowe), and Wonderful Peace (by Haldor Lillenas).

+Calvinistic Methodism

+Calvinistic Methodists teach that "one who had been justified by faith could have the inner, personal assurance of their acceptance with God through the witness of the Spirit."
+In contrast, with respect to traditional Reformed theology, "Calvin believed the inner testimony of the Holy Spirit confirmed the authority of Scripture instead of confirming inwardly one's assurance of salvation; although Calvin believed the Spirit was the agent who joined the believer to Christ."